Faithlife.Data provides helpers for querying ADO.NET-compatible databases.

 generate a list of named parameters for DTO properties.Sql.Empty

-is an empty SQL fragment.Sql.Join
+is an empty SQL fragment.Sql.GroupBy

 joins SQL fragments with a separator.Sql.LikePrefixParam

-creates SQL that quotes the specified identifier.Sql.Param
+creates SQL that quotes the specified identifier.Sql.OrderBy

 generates a parameter for the specified value.
 If the same Sql

-creates raw SQL from the specified string.Since commands are commonly created with a single call to Sql.Format
+clause, omitting it if no condition is specified.Since commands are commonly created with a single call to Sql.Format

 , the CommandFormat